Paula Rubio-Fernández

 I am Senior Investigator at the Multimodal Language Department at the Max Planck Institute for Psycholinguistics.
 I work in experimental pragmatics, employing methods from psycholinguistics and cognitive science to test pragmatic theories of communication.
 I am interested in the interdependence between language and social cognition, including their co-development during human maturation and their co-evolution during language change—a research program I call cultural evolutionary pragmatics.

-This research program investigates multimodal referential communication (including speech/sign, gaze and gesture) across languages and ages to address fundamental questions about the way human social cognition is shaped by communicative interaction; for example,
+At the Multimodal Language Department, I lead the Multimodal Reference Cluster, which investigates referential communication across modalities (including speech/sign, gaze and gesture), languages, and ages to address fundamental questions about the way human social cognition is shaped by communicative face-to-face interaction.
+The Cluster is divided into four groups, working on multimodal referential communication from four complementary approaches:

 Curriculum Vitae